BiyiLawal/Blog-api/README.md

 - **Read Blog Posts:** Retrieve a single blog post or a list of all blog posts.
 - **Update a Blog Post:** Modify the content, title, category, or tags of an existing post.
 - **Delete a Blog Post:** Remove a blog post by its ID.
+- **Search Blog Posts**
-- **Search and Filter:** Search for blog posts by a keyword in the title, content, or category.
+   **Search Functionality:** Users can search for blog posts by keywords in the title, content, or category.
+   **Case-insensitive Search:** The search is case-insensitive, meaning it will match results regardless of the case of the search term.
+-**Add Comments to Blog Posts**
+   **Comment Functionality:** Users can add comments to individual blog posts.
+   **Structured Comments:** Each comment includes the commenter's name, email, and the comment text.
+   **View Comments:** Comments are associated with specific blog posts and can be retrieved when fetching a blog post.
 - **Basic Error Handling:** Handles common errors such as invalid input and resource not found.

 ## Tech Stack